 Tuomas Mikkola from Silverbucket hold a presentation “The tools of project organizations”.
 Tuomas has 20 years of experience in project business so he has gained some insightful perspective and ideas on the matter.
 This article is based on the content of the presentation.
 You can watch the presentation from here (only in Finnish).

 Roughly speaking, there are two types of projects: development and delivery projects.
 The development projects usually include development of something new, such as a process or a product.
 Whereas delivery projects include a clear specification of a project scope which must be followed and delivered to a customer.
 These project types are very different, even more different than people usually think.
-Especially when you are thinking that what are the success factors in project world, you should ponder that what is the ground-breaking success factor of the specific project organization?
+Especially when you are thinking that what are the success factors in the project world, you should ponder that what is the ground-breaking success factor of the specific project organization.
 You shouldn’t think of the singular project but keep eyes on what is essential from the whole project organization’s viewpoint.

 Before going deeper, let’s define what success is.
 In this case, we will use the easiest measure which is money.
 Of course, there are other meters, e.g. employee wellness, but the meter used in this presentation and article will be money.
 What are the key factors in a project or project organization when we aim to succeed from the money point of view?
 Excluding good leadership, which contributes naturally to success, what is the bottleneck of success in development and delivery projects?

 Organizations who make development projects have many projects in different phases.
-Some are long in the execution process and some are in evaluation phase meaning that it is not sure if they will start (project ideas or initiatives).
+Some are long in an execution process and some are in an evaluation phase meaning that it is not sure if they will start (project ideas or initiatives).
 Every project idea or initiative should get their own business case which presents the profitability forecast.
 It can be done in e.g. a formal way, such as through a cash flow forecast.

 Caption: Every project idea or initiative should get their own business case which presents the profitability forecast.